kilmajster/ngrok-spring-boot-starter/README.md

 ##  Configuration
 ### 🚀 Minimal configuration
+#### `ngrok.enabled` - only one required configuration property
-For simple http tunneling to springs default server port, only one configuration property is required.
+For simple http tunneling to springs default server port, **only one configuration property is required**.
 There are many ways to provide spring config, for `application.property` based configuration, it will be:
 ```properties
 ngrok.enabled=true